celluloid/GSoC/proposals_guidelines.md

 # Thank you for your interest in Celluloid!

-Have you ever wanted to work with multi-threaded, multi-core applications and servers?
+Have you ever wanted to work with multi-threaded, multi-core applications and servers in Ruby?
 Take a look through our [Ideas List](https://github.com/celluloid/GSoC/wiki/Ideas-List) or put together a proposal for a project of your own idea.

 ## Prerequisites